Ericsson/dataplanebook/src/threading/threading.rst

 Internal Allocation
 ^^^^^^^^^^^^^^^^^^^

-A task related to, but dinstinct from, core allocation is to decide in what role each of the available lcores will serve *within* the fast path application.
+A task related to, but distinct from, core allocation is to decide in what role each of the available lcores will serve *within* the fast path application.
 This in turn is much related to the application architecture, for example how :term:`work scheduling <Work scheduler>` is implemented.
-The organization of the packet processing pipeline, and the division of concearns between lcores, and the implementation of :term:`concurrency` is an decidely application-internal questions, and a topic left to future chapters.
+The organization of the packet processing pipeline, and the division of concerns between lcores, and the implementation of :term:`concurrency` is an decidedly application-internal questions, and a topic left to future chapters.

 Service Lcore Allocation